mikehelland/hubbles-law/presentations/redblue/redblue.md

-# A Novel Redshift-Distance Relationship
+# An Alternative Quantification of Redshifts

 ## Background